junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

    ```

 This branching strategy means:
+- Each branch represents a complete, working snapshot of the system at a specific phase
+- Branches function like "Save As" operations, creating a linear progression of development
-- Each phase's code is built on the previous phase
+- Each phase's code is built directly on the previous phase
+- We maintain a clear historical record of each phase's implementation
 - The main branch is only updated at major milestones
 - Code is always developed incrementally
 - We avoid losing work by never pulling down potentially outdated code